1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.bsl/markdown/bsl-variable-name-invalid.md

-# Variable naming conventions
+# Rules for variable names generation

-1. Names of variables should be formed from the terms of the subject area in such a way that its purpose is clear from the name of the variable.
+1. To name a variable, use conventional terms related to the respective subject area so that the variable's name would be descriptive and convey its purpose to the reader.
-2. Names should be formed by removing spaces between words.
-In this case, each word in the name is written with a capital letter.
-One-letter prepositions and pronouns are also written in capital letters.
+2. Variable names mustn't contain spaces, even when it is composed of a few words.
+   Each word in a variable name starts with a capital letter, including pronounces and prepositions.
-3. Variable names must not begin with an underscore.
+3. Variable names mustn't start with an underscore.
-4. Variable names should not consist of a single character.
-The use of single-character variable names is only allowed for loop counters.
+4. Variable names must contain more than one character, except for loop counters.
-5. Variables reflecting the state of a certain flag should be named as the true value of this flag is written.
+   It is allowed to assign loop counters with single-character names.
+5. Name Boolean variables so that the name would convey the true state of the variable.

 ## Invalid variable name examples